Skip to main content

 Float policy, hand over India's mining wealth to locals with right to inheritance: Representation to President, PM

-Participants at the mm&P meet By Our Representative A high-level meeting of India’s top advocacy group, mines, minerals and People (mm&P), has decided to represent to President Pranab Kumar Mukherjee and Prime Minister Narendra Modi to implement the concept of "intergenerational equity” to make sure that the next generations are equal shareholders of the natural resources.
+Participants at the mm&P meet By A Representative A high-level meeting of India’s top advocacy group, mines, minerals and People (mm&P), has decided to represent to President Pranab Kumar Mukherjee and Prime Minister Narendra Modi to implement the concept of "intergenerational equity” to make sure that the next generations are equal shareholders of the natural resources.

 Farmers begin to "oppose" Ahmedabad authority seeking to take away land in the name of urban development

-A farmers' rally off Ahmedabad led by Sagar Rabari By Our Representative Have the farmers around Ahmedabad city realized that their nod to the Gujarat government proposal to turn their agricultural land into urban hotspots was a major mistake?
+A farmers' rally off Ahmedabad led by Sagar Rabari By A Representative Have the farmers around Ahmedabad city realized that their nod to the Gujarat government proposal to turn their agricultural land into urban hotspots was a major mistake?
 It would seem so, if meetings held by Sagar Rabari of the Khedut Samaj-Gujarat (KSG) with the farmers of two of the villagers situated about 20 km from the city are any indication.

 Ahmedabad farmers realize: They were mistaken in allowing urban authority to put up town planning shemes